mianohh/sentilink-ai/README.md

 # 🌍 SentiLink AI v2 — The Emotional Oracle of Africa
 > *Where mood meets meaning — powered by memes, Swahili AI, and the collective consciousness of Africa.*

-SentiLink AI v2 is a next-generation evolution of the original SentiLink prototype — a **Swahili-inclusive emotional AI oracle** that turns your feelings into memes, psychological insights, and on-chain emotional maps.
+SentiLink AI v2 is a **Swahili-inclusive emotional AI oracle** that turns your feelings into memes, psychological insights, and on-chain emotional maps.

-It’s designed for the **ETH Safari Hackathon 2025**, exploring the intersection of **AI, Web3, and African emotion**.
-Users express their emotions through **text, emoji, or voice (Swahili or English)**, and the system responds with:
+Exploring the intersection of **AI, Web3, and African emotion**, users express their emotions through **text, emoji, or voice (Swahili or English)**, and the system responds with:
 - 🎭 An AI-generated meme aligned with their emotion
 - 💭 A reflective psychological insight
 - 🌍 A live mood chart showing collective community emotions
-- 💎 Optional token rewards for emotional consistency (via `$EMO` testnet tokens)
+- 💎 Future token rewards for emotional consistency (via `$EMO` tokens on Ethereum)

 > 🧘‍♂️ Powered by Swahili AI, meme culture, and blockchain empathy.

 ---

 ## 🧠 Vision
-To create Africa’s first **emotionally intelligent, culturally grounded AI oracle** — one that understands Swahili, honors emotion as a ritual, and rewards emotional awareness.
+To create Africa's first **emotionally intelligent, culturally grounded AI oracle** — one that understands Swahili, honors emotion as a ritual, and rewards emotional awareness through blockchain-based incentives.

-> “We meme, therefore we heal.”
+> "We meme, therefore we heal."

 ---